pgmoka/GAN-for-CT-Image-generation/README.md

     - Refactoring
 - First successfull local test

-        Future Goals (in implementation priority)
+FUTURE GOALS (in implementation priority)
 - Create github
 - Create better, more relevant output
 - Migrate to stronger server to train with the full database